Albert State School: Planning and construction

+Founding and early development

+In the original gazettal notice of 1883, the school was officially named "The Albert State School"; however, it was subsequently known simply as Albert State School.

-The school opened on 9 July 1883 with 220 children and 80 visitors present.
+The school was established on 6 July 1883, and opened on 9 July 1883 with 220 children and 80 visitors present, despite only 100 students being officially enrolled at the time.
 Although the building was designed to accommodate up to 250 students, by September there was an average attendance of 320 students, and by the end of the school year attendance reached 450.
 The unusually rapid increase of students was remarkable, demanding more classroom space urgently.
 Extensions to the building, also by Robert Ferguson, were designed in late 1884.
 A large classroom was added to the rear of each side wing, and two hat and cloak rooms were added to both the northwest and southeast outer verandahs.
 In form and detail, the new work was identical to the existing.
 Construction began immediately and was completed in 1885 by contractor John Jones.
-A newspaper reported that year that Albert State School was "said to be the second best in the colony".
+A newspaper reported that year that Albert State School was "said to be the second best in the colony", and by December 1888, the school roll was numbered at 600.

-In 1891 the average daily attendance was 611, making it the largest coeducational school in Queensland.
+In 1891 the average daily attendance was 611, making it the largest coeducational school in Queensland at the time.
+By 1894 the number of students attending the school had risen to 854, but had decreased to 786 by 1896.
 A newspaper report of 1896 said it was the largest and best equipped school in Maryborough, the district, and (in some respects) Queensland.
 It emphasised the high academic achievement of its graduates and its superior and extensive educational equipment, the excellent sanitary facilities, and the beautiful grounds with camphor laurel and fig trees.

+The trees on the grounds of Albert State School were notably highlighted in an 1890 newspaper article about the school's Arbor Day celebrations.
+On this occasion, 82 trees were planted, with the article anticipating that they would "form a very pretty avenue" in the years to come.
+During the event, the mayor at the time, Mr. George Stupart, visited the school and addressed the pupils, emphasizing the significance of Arbor Day and the importance of tree planting.

 The grounds of Albert State School were extensively planted and accommodated large open play areas, typical of Queensland schools.
 The provision of outdoor play space was a result of an early and continued commitment to play-based education and schools were built on spacious grounds to facilitate this.
 The grounds were planted with trees and gardens for beautification and shade, critical in Queensland.
 A 1915 report of Albert State School stated that the trees were tended with "solicitous care" and the school grounds were densely shaded, with classes held under the trees, benefitting the health of the pupils.
 The school was described as one of the "beauty spots" of the town and the Education Department should "justly be proud of its educative work in this direction".